jesus-torres1/CSM-AI/README.md

 ## Setup

-1. Install the required packages: pip install streamlit PyPDF2 python-docx langchain streamlit-chat python-dotenv
+1. Install the required packages: pip install -r requirements.txt

-2. Ensure you have the necessary APIs and keys for OpenAI and Hugging Face.
+2. Ensure you have the necessary API key for OpenAI.

 3. Make sure you have installed on your system the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) program